Reboot CSS

 - As the previous unordered list

-For simpler styling, clear hierarchy, and better spacing, description lists have updated margin
+For simpler styling, clear hierarchy, and better spacing, description lists have updated margins. <dd>s reset margin-left to 0 and add margin-bottom: .5rem. <dt>s are bolded.

 - Description lists